AbrahamSanders/realtime-chatbot/README.md

 ```bash
 python run_chat.py
 ```
+Running this interface will use between 12GB and 15GB of GPU RAM and should run smoothly on a machine with a single 16GB GPU.

 Keyboard input into the terminal input is processed in real-time to emulate continuous speech input.
 While you type, words are submitted to the agent after `space` or `enter` are pressed.